Beritha-n12/womxchange_e_commerce/README.md

 After reviewing the cart, the Buyer enters shipping and payment details.

-POST request sends order details to the Order API, and the Payment API (MoMoPay) processes the payment transaction.
+POST request sends order details to the Order API, and the Payment details (MoMoPay) processes the payment transaction.
+Admin is the one to approve for receievd payments.

 ## Order Confirmation Page:

-After successful payment, the Buyer is redirected to the Order Confirmation Page where they can see the order summary.
+After pressing button of compelete order, the Buyer is redirected to the Order Confirmation Page where they can see the order summary.

 The Order API sends the data to populate the page with details such as products, total cost, shipping information, and order number.